Find out who can use, and how to apply to join the Agricultural Flat Rate Scheme.

 4. Non-farming activities

-4.1 Where non-farming turnover is below the VAT registration threshold
+4.1 When your non-farming turnover is below the VAT registration threshold

 If the level of your taxable turnover of your non-farming business activities is less than the VAT registration threshold, you can still be a flat rate farmer.
 Non-farming activities include things like the provision of bed and breakfast or holiday accommodation, charges to visit the farm, riding lessons.

-4.2 Where non-farming turnover is above the VAT registration threshold
+4.2 When your non-farming turnover is above the VAT registration threshold

+You cannot join the scheme.
 If you’re already a flat rate farmer and your non-farming turnover goes over the threshold you must leave the scheme and register for VAT.
-But, you should also read paragraph 4.4.
-If your non-farming turnover is above the threshold and you’re already registered for VAT you must remain so.
+You should also read paragraph 4.4.
+If your non-farming turnover is above the threshold and you’re already registered for VAT, you must stay registered for VAT and cannot join the scheme.

 4.3 Charging VAT on non-farming activities

-If you’re not VAT registered, you can’t charge VAT on your non-farming activities, such as bed and breakfast.
-You can’t charge the flat rate addition on these supplies either.
+If you’re not VAT registered, you cannot charge VAT on your non-farming activities, such as bed and breakfast.
+You cannot charge the flat rate addition on these supplies either.

 4.4 Registering the non-farming side of your business separately